Marketcircle/jiraSOAP/README.markdown

 Note on Patches/Pull Requests
 -----------------------------

-This project has a tendancy to change drastically between releases as it is still unstable, so patches may not cleanly apply.

-If you want to help by submitting patches:

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a